 The landlord may use the security deposit and accrued interest to make deductions only after the tenant has vacated the premises.
 The security deposit should be used to cover:

-- Cleaning costs required to return the property to its original condition.
+- Cleaning/repair costs required to return the property to its original condition.

 “Normal Wear and Tear” vs. Damage in North Dakota

 - “Normal Wear and Tear” is defined as deterioration that occurs as a result of use for which the rental unit is intended and without negligence, carelessness, accident, or misuse or abuse of the premises or contents by the tenant or members of his household, or their invitees or guests.
 It can include minor issues, such as gently worn carpets, loose door handles, fading wall paint and flooring, stained bath fixtures, lightly scratched glass and dirty grout that occur naturally as a result of the tenant using the property as it’s designed to be used.